dcomtois/summarytools/README.md

 ## Overriding formatting attributes

-When a *summarytools* object is stored, its formatting attributes are stored with it.
+When a *summarytools* object is stored, its formatting attributes are stored within it.
 However, you can override most of them when using the `print()` and `view()` functions.